Petőfi Rádió: After the rise of Fidesz/Orbán

 After the 2010 Hungarian parliamentary election in which Fidesz won, the station went past a number of changes, but the alternative/urban programming line continued.
 With the creation of MTVA in 2011, the MR2 name gradually disappeared, with its official name becoming Petőfi Rádió.
-In 2012, a new prorgam structure was announced, with the program names being related to its namesake Sándor Petőfi: Talpra Magyar, Egész úton - hazafelé, Ej, mi a COOL? (name based on Anyám tyúkja/My Mother's Farm).
+In 2012, a new program structure was announced, with the program names being related to its namesake Sándor Petőfi: Talpra Magyar, Egész úton - hazafelé, Ej, mi a COOL? (name based on Anyám tyúkja/My Mother's Farm).
 On 15 March 2013, all of Magyar Rádió's stations changed their audio branding.
 In 2014, it created its own talent show, Nagy-Szín-Pad, whose winner had the chance to take part in several festivals.
 It also carried live coverage of VOLT, Strand - Nagyon zene fesztivált and Balaton Sound, being responsible for its live production. helyén kerül megrendezésre minden augusztus végén.
 On 15 March 2015, M2 Petőfi TV started broadcasting past 8pm on the M2 channel, with the help of the station's team.
 On 1 July 2015, editorial control was now put under Duna Médiaszolgáltató.